 Equally, undercharging can have a negative impact too, as customers may believe your product is not as strong as it actually is.

 Trying to understand how your potential customers think is vital.
 If they value your product differently to you, then pricing will be difficult.
 By testing said product on consumers you will be able to garner their reactions and their opinions into a sound bracket for your price range.
 About 30 to 45% of new products fail to deliver any meaningful financial return, so in order to appeal to your audience and ensure your product is a success, the price should match what you are offering.
 Make sure there is value in it.

 Before Apple was one of the biggest, most successful companies on the planet, they had a few bad days.
 One of their mistakes was the ‘Apple Newton’.
-An overlarge PDA, the Apple Newton came with a hefty starting price of $700.
+An overlarge personal display assistant (PDA), the Apple Newton came with a hefty starting price of $700.
 Needless to say it didn’t sell.
 Fortunately, this failure later paved the way for the eventual groundbreaking success of the iPad.

 Not all products are designed well.
 It’s a sad fact, especially when people put so much effort into the later promotion.
 Terrible quality can not only inhibit a consumer’s experience, but it can also be dangerous.
 If products have a poor reputation from the offset, then they are guaranteed to fail.
 Sometimes these problems don’t surface until after launch, but when they do, customer trust is lost.

 Everything must work.

 Vigorous testing must be carried out on your product.
 Even if you have every confidence in it, every single element should be tested and then tested again.
 Look for potential customers to get hands on – 67% of consumers are more likely to buy a new item if they’re able to try it out first.
 It will help you avoid any later pitfalls, pick out any current issues and help you improve the product in every way.
 It will give you a chance to inspect every single aspect and know every element before your launch so you can answer any potential questions.